Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Resolvent analysis framework

 where $\kappa_x$ and $\kappa_z$ are the prescribed streamwise and spanwise wavenumbers, respectively, $\omega$ is the normalized temporal frequency [which can be written in terms of normalized phase speed $c$ as $\omega = c \cdot \kappa_x$~\citep{Moarref2013-A,Mckeon2019-A}] whose real and imaginary parts correspond, respectively, to the wall-normal angular frequency and its local growth rate; the superindex $\hat{(\cdot)}$ denotes Fourier transform.
 Hence, by substituting Eq.~\ref{eq:LST_normalmode} into Eq.~\ref{eq:LST}, the following response equation is obtained

 where $D = d/dy$ is the derivative operator of the Chebyshev discretization.
-Typically, in linear stability theory (LST), Eq.~\ref{eq:discrete_linear_equation} can be solved either in the temporal (prescribed $\kappa_x$ and $\kappa_z$) or spatial (prescribed $\omega$) domain, where $\hat{f} = 0$.
+Typically, in linear stability theory (LST), Eq.~\ref{eq:discrete_linear_equation} can be solved either in the temporal \review{(prescribed $\omega$)} or spatial \review{(prescribed $\kappa_x$ and $\kappa_z$)} domain, where $\hat{f} = 0$.
 However, in resolvent analysis, there is no distinction, and the operator is built in the same manner for both cases.
-In particular, the transport equations presented above have been rearranged to express the linear terms by means of a forcing $\mathbf{f}$, allowing for the derivation of the transfer function resolvent operator ($\mathbf{H}$) for the flow in input-output format.
-This forcing term represents the non-linear terms of the equations.
+In particular, the transport equations presented above have been rearranged \review{so that the nonlinear terms, which are neglected in the linearized system, appear as} a forcing $\mathbf{f}$, allowing for the derivation of the transfer function resolvent operator ($\mathbf{H}$) for the flow in input-output format.
+This forcing term represents the nonlinear terms of the equations.
 Additionally, $\mathbf{q}^\prime$ is considered homogeneous in the streamwise and spanwise directions, and in time for the Fourier transforms, leading to the general expression form~\citep{Madhusudanan2022-A}